-Professional Restoration is an independently owned, Denver based fire & water damage restoration service that was established in 1992 and serves the entire Aurora CO and Denver CO areas.
+Professional Restoration is an independently owned business, specializing in fire damage repair & water damage restoration in Denver that was established in 1992 and serves the entire Aurora CO and Denver CO areas.
 Professional Restoration has an A+ rating with the BBB and high customer satisfaction ratings with regards to quality, professionalism, and courtesy.
 As a licensed general contractor, Professional Restoration is a full-service restoration company that can handle all aspects of any size residential and commercial project, from start to finish.

 Certified Restorer, Randy Benedict put together a team of qualified individuals to help Colorado business and homeowner’s recover from disasters caused by fire, water, mold, sewer, trauma, hail and storm damage.